analogueorm/analogue/readme.md

 # Analogue ORM

 **Analogue** is a port of the laravel's *Eloquent ORM*, implemented as a Data Mapper.
 It aims to provide a flexible, decoupled and easy to use ORM for large application designs.
+The project started as an attempt to solve the 'Repository pattern dilemna', and evolved into a fully functionnal ORM build to work nicely over the Laravel Database Abstraction layer.

 ##Main Features :